-Lecture MWF 10:50-11:40 AM, AERO 114
+Lecture MWF 11:45-12:35 AM, AERO 111

-Instructor: Professor Penny Axelrad Penina.Axelrad@colorado.edu Teaching Assistant: DK Lee Dongkyeong.Lee@Colorado.EDU Office hours: (to be scheduled)
+Teaching Assistants: Laura Davies Laura.Davies-1@colorado.edu DK Lee Dongkyeong.Lee@Colorado.EDU

+Office hours: See Canvas

-Logistics for Fall 2021
+Logistics for Fall 2022

-This fall, ASEN5090 will be available in-person and on-line learning.
+This fall, ASEN5090 will be available in-person and via on-line learning.
 Students registered in the ASEN5090-001 section are expected to attend the scheduled lectures regularly in person; however, there is no problem making up a few lectures by watching asynchronously online if you are ill or have other personal reasons for missing class.
-Students registered in the ASEN5090-001B section are expected to watch recorded lectures asynchronously; however, if seats become available in the classroom, students may come in person, but keep in mind that priority goes to the students in the 001 section.
+Students registered in the ASEN5090-001B section are expected to watch recorded lectures asynchronously; however, if seats become available in the classroom, students may come in person, but keep in mind that priority goes to the students registered for the 001 section.